 17. Dancing Ghost

-This one is sure to spook out your children, in a fun way!
+This fun science experiment is sure to spook out your children, in a fun way!
 Take a face tissue and cut out a small ghost shape from it.

 Make sure to use single ply of the tissue paper.
 The lighter the paper, better it is.
 Using a market, make spooky eyes on the ghost cutout.